‘No equivalent anywhere in the world’: industry body slams Swiss due diligence and disclosure plans

 The proposal is the result of a lengthy tug-of-war between lawmakers and civil society over the environmental and social duties of companies.

-Many companies in Switzerland are already covered by climate and sustainability disclosure rules, and those operating in high-risk areas for conflict minerals and child labour must undertake due diligence.
+Many businesses in Switzerland are already covered by climate and sustainability disclosure rules, and those operating in high-risk areas for conflict minerals and child labour must undertake due diligence.

 Backed by the popular vote, the Responsible Business Initiative has been pushing for tougher rules over the past five years, including the establishment of a new national supervisor to oversee sanctions.